PedroCtba/Kadro/README.md

-# Kedro

-## Overview

-This is a Kedro project, which was generated using `Kedro 0.18.1`.
+This is a Kedro project, designed to compete at the american express challenge at kaggle